mrpowers-io/spark-style-guide/README.md

 +-----+--------+
 ```

-It's better to preserve column immutability by creating a new column.
+It's better to preserve column immutability by creating a new column, so column immutability is preserved.

 ```
 +-----+--------+---------+